 Optimal classification model

 Classification model can follow a multitude of pathways and can be defined based on various aspects for a plethora of purposes.
 However, the aims and scope of each research should drive the classification.
-Since this research aims to develop a data-driven method, its methodological nature should be a taxonomy.
+Since this research aims to develop a data-driven method, its methodological nature should be a quantitative.
 The optimal classification model (OCM) for this research can be then defined based on the following set of rules derived from definitions presented in the previous sections.
 Each of the existing models presented in literature and outlined in the next section is then related to OCM.
 Furthermore, the specification of the model used within this study should directly reflect the rules in its fundamental design.

 The optimal classification model of the urban form should be: